-Producing a Neighbourhood Plan represents a unique opportunity, based on the views of people in the village, to guide what development is or is not suitable for Standish, to enhance the village and to retain its unique character.
+5.6 Producing the Standish Neighbourhood Plan represents a valuable opportunity, based on the views of people in the village, to guide what development is or is not suitable for Standish and to enable improvements while retaining the village's unique character.
+The Standish Neighbourhood Plan promotes sustainable development through well-balanced policies which encourage change but provide fair safeguards.
+Comprehensive evidence for the justification of all the Neighbourhood Plan polices is collated in the plan's Evidence Base.